brandondjango/CS1632_Summer/deliverables/3/deliverable3.md

 ## Deliverable 3

-For this assignment, your group will write systems-level, automated black-box tests for a Ruby compilation visualizer using the BDD model discussed in class.
+For this assignment, you will write systems-level, automated black-box tests for a Ruby compilation visualizer using the BDD model discussed in class.
 That is, you will write user stories (features) and scenarios, and then use JUnit and Selenium tests.
 You should substantially the functionality for the project, and note in the "Testing Concerns" section what other aspects you would additionally add for full testing if this were a professional product.

 Tests and code should be on GitHub or GitLab by the beginning of class on the due date.